-Our comprehensive CUBA travel guide featuring the country’s tourist spots, hotels, restaurants plus sample itinerary to help you plan your next getaway to Cuba.
+Our comprehensive CUBA travel guide featuring the country’s top tourist spots, hotels, restaurants plus sample itinerary to help you plan your next getaway to Cuba.

 Once an isolated country which made it the least commercialized country in the Caribbean, the island nation of Cuba was never necessarily closed to tourists.
 With a recent rapprochement with its long-term political nemesis, the United States, back in 2014, Cuba is slowly developing its economy as it opens its doors to certain enterprises and invites more tourists.
 [Read: First Time in Cuba: A Tale of a Filipino Travel Blogger]